aanon4/alexa-docker-alpinelinux/README.md

     alexa /alexa/run.sh
 ~~~~

-There are various bind which are important for successful operation:
+There are various binds which are important for successful operation:

 * **/alexa/database**
 > Binds to an empty directory where various SQLite databases are created.
 Without this, everytime